-Multiple Business Segments and Diversified Customer Base - We operate in three segments, each with a distinct customer base and business cycle: metals service centers; energy products; and steel distributors.
-Our metals service centers segment has a diversified customer base across a wide variety of industries, including machinery and equipment manufacturing, construction, shipbuilding and natural resources, such as mining and petroleum.
-Our segments are not significantly dependent on a single customer and in 2020, our largest customer accounted for less than 2% of our total revenues.
+Multiple Business Segments and Diversified Customer Base

+We operate in three segments, each with a distinct customer base and business cycle: metals service centers; energy field stores; and steel distributors.
+Our metals service centers segment has a diversified customer base across a wide variety of industries, including machinery and equipment manufacturing, non-residential construction, shipbuilding and natural resources, such as mining and petroleum.
+Our segments are not significantly dependent on a single customer and in 2023, our largest customer accounted for less than 2% of our total revenues.

-Superior Service and Product Selection - We believe that we have a reputation for superior and timely service, and diverse product selection.
-Most of our metals service centers and oilfield stores have the ability to offer one stop shopping to our customers.
-We also provide customized processing services and offer just-in-time delivery to quickly satisfy end user specifications.
-We continue to grow our value-added processing capabilities in the markets that we serve.
+Superior Service and Product Selection

+Most of our metals service centers and energy field stores have the ability to offer one stop shopping to our customers.
+We believe that we have a reputation for superior and timely service, diverse product selection and customized value-added processing capabilities.
 We have developed strong relationships with our customers and are able to anticipate their needs so that we can respond to short lead times or just-in-time delivery requirements, which are common in the industry.
 Because local managers have significant operational autonomy, our operations can react quickly to changes in local markets and customer demands.
+Our strategic initiative to grow our value-added processing capabilities is expected to further strengthen our customer relationships and expand our commercial opportunities across our various end markets.

-Prudent Inventory Management - We manage our inventory to avoid unnecessary commitments of working capital while maintaining sufficient supply to respond quickly to customer orders.
+Prudent Inventory Management

+We manage our inventory to avoid unnecessary commitments of working capital while maintaining sufficient supply to respond quickly to customer orders.
 We tailor our inventory and services at each location to the needs of the unique market that they serve.
 The negotiation of supplier purchase arrangements for metals service centers is centralized to leverage our buying power and global market insights; however, the branch management team determines actual procurement of inventory at each of our locations.
 Local monitoring allows us to more accurately assess inventory requirements at each metals service center.
-We believe our decentralized inventory management, combined with our global market insights have allowed us to react quickly to changing metals prices and customer needs, and to optimize our use of working capital.
+We believe our decentralized inventory management, combined with our global market insights have allowed us to react quickly to changing metals prices and customer needs, and to optimize our use of working capital throughout the cycle.